Jen Saviano Reacts To Nick Viall’s ‘Bachelor’ Premiere

 As previously reported by the Inquisitr, when Nick was announced at the next Bachelor in August, Jen tweeted that she won’t be returning to the mansion to pursue him.
 She also indicated that she was guzzling a lot of wine to deal with the shock announcement and shared that she was going to take a “f**k it flight” to New York City.

-Sunday night’s Countdown to Nick special showed a short montage of Nick and Jen’s time together on Bachelor in Paradise, nothing that Nick was now taking his fourth chance at finding love on the show after getting dumped by Kaitlyn and Andi and then breaking things off with Jen.
+Sunday night’s Countdown to Nick special showed a short montage of Nick and Jen’s time together on Bachelor in Paradise, noting that Nick was now taking his fourth chance at finding love on the show after getting dumped by Kaitlyn and Andi and then breaking things off with Jen.

 By now, Nick Viall may or may not be engaged to his final The Bachelor pick.
 How is Jen’s love life?
 In a blog post posted on her personal website in early December, Jen admitted that her dating life was less than ideal.